Shotcrete (Dry Mix)

 Equipment Used

-• Dry-mix shotcrete gun
+• Dry-mix shotcrete gun (rotor-type or double-chamber)

-• Water supply with pressure
+• Pressurized water supply with nozzle-manifold valve

-• Pre-bagged dry mix or site batching
+• Pre-bagged dry mix or site-batched cement and aggregate

 Limitations

-• Higher rebound than wet-mix
+• Higher rebound than wet-mix (20 to 40 percent vertical, 30 to 50 percent overhead)

-• Lower production rate than wet-mix
+• Lower production rate than wet-mix (1 to 3 against 15 to 30 cubic yards per hour)

-• Dust generation requires control
+• Dust generation requires water misting, ventilation, and respiratory PPE

 Technical Specifications